Then Pilate tried to release [Jesus]

 , but the Jewish leaders shouted, "If you release this man, you are no 'friend of Caesar.'
 Anyone who declares himself a king is a rebel against Caesar."

 — John 19:12 NLT

-Who is Pilate trying to please, God or the masses?
-Who are the masses trying to please, themselves or God?
+Who was Pilate trying to please, God or the masses?
+Who were the masses trying to please, themselves or God?
 Who are you trying to please, yourself, your peers, or your Savior?
-Answering that last question is just as crucial for you as it was for the masses and for Pilate nearly two thousand years ago.
+Answering that last question is just as crucial for you as it was for the masses and for Pilate about two thousand years ago.
 Who you are trying to please will either consecrate you or corrupt you!
-So choose this day to live to please the Lord—not only is it the right way to live, it has eternal benefits!
+So choose this day to live to please the Lord — not only is it the right way to live, but it also has eternal benefits!

 O Father in heaven, I have no idea how many days you have left for me to live.
 However, I do know that today, I choose to live to please you and reflect your character and grace in my life.
-My heart's desire is to consciously make that same choice each day.
-Please guard my heart from evil, arrogance, selfishness, pride, deceit, lust, or any other corrupting force Satan might use to gain a stronghold in my life.
-In Jesus' name I pray.
+My heart's desire is to make that same choice consciously each day.
+Please guard my heart against evil, arrogance, selfishness, pride, deceit, lust, or any other corrupting force Satan might use to gain a stronghold in my life.
+In Jesus' name, I pray.
 Amen.

 Related Scripture Readings

 - 1 Timothy 2:1-5

 What Jesus Did is a one-year devotional guide through the gospels, using one short passage each day and following the Gospel in consecutive order.
 Each devotional consists of a passage, reflection and a prayer which opens up the day's scripture and shows how it challenges you to live for Jesus.

 What Jesus Did! is written by Phil Ware.